ThorxNxEriksen/ml_ops_02476/reports/README.md

 * [x] Remember to fill out the `requirements.txt` and `requirements_dev.txt` file with whatever dependencies that you are using (M2+M6)

-      Note for the group:

       We are doing this, just remember to keep track and update when needed

 * [ ] Remember to comply with good coding practices (`pep8`) while doing the project (M7)

-      Note for the group:

       If time permits it, look through the code and make it comply with good coding practices. and/or use ruff and pretty while coding

 * [ ] Do a bit of code typing and remember to document essential parts of your code (M7)

-      Note for the group:

       This is an ungoing process.
 Data.py has documentation/docstrings and code typing.

 * [ ] Setup version control for your data or part of your data (M8)

-      Note for the group:

       Set this up (if possible) in the cloud way.
 Where we haven't made our own bucket, but uses an exisiting bucket.

 * [ ] Add command line interfaces and project commands to your code where it makes sense (M9)
 * [x] Construct one or multiple docker files for your code (M10)

-      Note for the group:

       There is some inital docke files.
 The train.dockerfile does work.
       We do not use docker files for development, but only "production"/deployment

 * [x] Build the docker files locally and make sure they work as intended (M10)

-      Note for the group:

       This has been done, but will need to be redone before handin